 Field Detail Output You can select from two options: 'Screen' (the default) - The output is directed to the Debug window 'File' - The output is directed to file Folder Enter the folder to use for Trace statement log files.
 Filename Enter the name to use for the Trace statement log files.
 Overwrite If selected, the specified file is overwritten each time a debug session is started.
 Auto Number If selected, the Trace log file is composed of the filename you specify and a number.
 Each time you start a debug session, the number is incremented.
-Prefix trace output with If selected, any Trace statements executed during the debug session run are runction prefixed with the current function can. function prefixed with the current function call. -- ---------- --
+Prefix trace output with function If selected, any Trace statements executed during the debug session run are prefixed with the current function call.